Aiven-Open/klaw-docs/docs/features.md

 # Features of Klaw

-Explore the comprehensive range of features Klaw offers to manage your Apache Kafka ecosystem more efficiently.
+Explore the comprehensive range of features Klaw offers to manage your Apache Kafka® ecosystem more efficiently.

 | Feature                                                                                           | Description                                                                                                                                                          |
 | ------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------- |